Clinic Course for Students Enrolling in the 2017-18 Academic Year

-Beginning in the Fall Semester of 2016, a group of 16 students will join the Appellate Litigation Program.
-The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Steven H. Goldblatt and Professor Erica J. Hashimoto, as well as two highly qualified supervising attorneys (both of whom will be earning graduate degrees in advocacy).
-The Program also represents indigent people before the Board of Immigration Appeals and files amicus curiae briefs in the Supreme Court of the United States and other courts.
-The nine-credit, year-long Program satisfies the legal writing requirement.
+Beginning in the Fall Semester of 2017, a group of 16 students will join the Appellate Litigation Program.
+The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Erica J. Hashimoto and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
+The Program also represents indigent people before the Board of Immigration Appeals, files amicus curiae briefs in the Supreme Court of the United States and other courts, and files Supreme Court certiorari petitions.

-Briefing and arguing appeals requires intensive training in appellate practice, procedure, research, issue formulation, and writing.
+Briefing and arguing appeals requires intensive training in all aspects of appellate practice, including procedure, research, issue formulation, and writing.
 The training emphasizes improving analytical skills and clarity in both writing and oral advocacy.
 In general, each student, in conjunction with one of the Program attorneys, will produce two major documents for filing (e.g., briefs, motions, petitions for writs of certiorari).
-Only a small number of the Program's students will appear before appellate courts for oral argument.
-All students, however, will receive training in oral advocacy during the year.
+A small number of the Program's students will appear before appellate courts for oral argument, and all students will receive training in oral advocacy during the year.
 Whenever possible, students interact directly with clients through visits, phone calls, and letters.

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.

-Professor Goldblatt is an experienced appellate lawyer, having appeared before the United States Supreme Court, many federal circuit courts of appeals, the United States Court of Appeals for the Armed Forces, and state appellate courts.
-He is also a director of the Supreme Court Institute.
+Professor Hashimoto is an experienced appellate lawyer who has spent the past six years training law students to file high-quality briefs in federal courts of appeals and argue cases before those courts.
 The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and significant prior appellate litigation experience.
 They work closely with students in developing their written and oral advocacy skills.

 The staff is committed to teaching the finest appellate advocacy.
 The students learn to analyze a set of facts, develop legal issues, and produce a superb written product.
 Supervision is often in a 2- or 3-to-1 student/attorney ratio.
 Using videotape and moot court techniques, we teach each student the art of oral advocacy.